nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 CFDE will offer DCCs multiple alternatives for metadata submission formats, all of which will be automatically interoperable with the C2M2 ecosystem.
-These alternative formats will be offered in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any particular time.
-The general expectation will be that the metadata submitted and managed by a DCC will be able to transition, over time, through increasingly rich formats -- enabling increasingly powerful downstream applications -- as the life cycle of DCC/CFDE technical interaction progresses.
+These alternative formats are arranged in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any particular time.
+The general expectation will be that the metadata submitted and managed by a DCC will be able to transition, over time, through increasingly rich modeling levels -- enabling increasingly powerful downstream applications -- as the life cycle of DCC/CFDE technical interaction progresses.